mdn/content/files/en-us/web/api/selection/deletefromdocument/index.md

 ## Examples

-This example lets you delete selected nodes by clicking a button.
+This example lets you delete selected text and/or nodes by clicking a button.
 Upon clicking the button, the
-{{domxref("Window.getSelection()")}} method gets the selected objects, and the `deleteFromDocument()` method removes it.
+{{domxref("Window.getSelection()")}} method gets the selected content, and the `deleteFromDocument()` method removes it.

 ### HTML